kish1/fdown/README.md

   I implemented a min-heap based technique to order the packets based on the sequence numbers.

 Execution:
--This program requires root privileges to execute and hence must be executed using su or sudo.
+- This program requires root privileges to execute and hence must be executed using su or sudo.
--NOTE: This program uses TCP over raw sockets.
+- NOTE: This program uses TCP over raw sockets.
 In order to accomodate this, an iptables rule is added temporarily during program execution to drop all RST packets to unsolicited incoming TCP packets.
 Do not run this program if this can cause your computer to become vulnerable during execution.

  ./fdown [URL]